gotoco/lowPowerFreeRtos/README.md

 ------------
 In recent years, I had a lot of projects, especially for low power consumption electronic devices.
 Every time when I started a new project I was trying to figure out past mistakes from past projects and how to omit them in a new project.
 Also, my goal was to don't make overengineering as well as follow KISS (keep it simple stupid) guidelines.
 As an effect, I created a repository for STM32L1xx uC, which I pull every time when I have to write a new project, rather than gathering whole code from scratch.
+If you ever wrote embedded system based on small microcontroller you probably know that whole system is the same application, there is no separation between OS, LibC, drivers and Your code.
+In this repository I try to keep clean separation between these components, because I have see a lot of complication because of keeping different layers of software as a spaghetti.
 My intention is:
--has ready to go code that collects together: RTOS - FS - Drivers -trying to create layers of insulation for the individual components -has the possibility of development and evolution over time -anyone can use and save time
+- has ready to go code that collects together: RTOS - FS - Drivers..(Your Drivers, Vendors Drivers, 3rd party Drivers)
+- trying to create layers of insulation for the individual components
+- has the possibility of development and evolution over time
+- anyone can use and save time

 ------------
 How to use?